owncloud/cdperf/docs/tests.md

 ### Share with User

-This script creates a folder and fills it with test files.
+This script creates a folder and provisions the folder with some files right after.

-After upload of the test folder, it is shared with a different user.
+Right after the the test folder is uploaded, it will be shared with a different user.
 With the share receiver, the files are downloaded.
 Finally the share is removed and the user and files are deleted.

 This reflects the transmission performance of shared folders.